khaors/geocompr/main.md

 ## Conventional modeling approach in R {#conventional-model}
+Later on we will introduce the **mlr** package, an umbrella-package providing a unified interface to hundreds of modeling approaches.
-Before diving into the **mlr** package it is worth to take a look at the conventional modeling interface in R.
+Before doing so, it is worth taking a look at the conventional modeling interface in R.
-This way we introduce statistical supervised modeling in R which in turn will contribute to get a better grasp on the **mlr** approach introduced later on, and provides the required skill set for doing spatial CV.
+This way we introduce statistical supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
 Usually, we model the response variable as a function of predictors.
 Therefore, modeling functions in R such as `lm`, `glm` and many more use the so-called formula interface.
 Let's put this into practice by modeling the landslide occurrence as a function of terrain attributes.